Controllably Efficient Language Models: Experiments

-\textbf{Benchmarking generation:} Figure \ref{fig:generation_throughput} compares architectures as one scales the sequence length, with a fixed batch-size of 320. \cat generates sequences \textbf{$1.4-3.2\times$ faster} than the dense transformer while showcasing \textbf{upto $2.2-9.5\times$ lower total memory usage} as one increases chunk sizes, despite using more parameters due to wider decoder and the additional compressor.
-This is not surprising since the major bottlenecks during generation are: (a) KV cache size that drives the main memory requirement during generation and not the parameter count (see discussion in \Cref{sec:discussion}), (b) memory accesses required for a token, and (c) FLOPs used per token determined by the past tokens being attended to. \cats reduce all the above factors significantly despite carrying more parameters overall.
-Refer to \cref{app:generation_details} for benchmark details.
+\textbf{Benchmarking generation:} Figure \ref{fig:generation_throughput} compares architectures as one scales the sequence length, with a fixed batch-size of 320 to maximize throughput. \cat generates sequences \textbf{$1.4-3.2\times$ faster} than the dense transformer while showcasing \textbf{upto $2.2-9.5\times$ lower total memory usage} as one increases chunk sizes, despite using significantly more parameters than the baselines due to wider decoder and the additional compressor.
+This is not surprising since the major bottlenecks during generation are: (a) KV cache size that drives the main memory requirement during generation and not the parameter count (Sec. \ref{sec:discussion}), (b) memory accesses required for a token, and (c) FLOPs used per token determined by the past tokens being attended to. \cats reduce these factors despite carrying more parameters overall.
+App. \ref{app:generation_details} provides implementation details.

-\textbf{\cats scale similar to their dense counterparts:} \Cref{fig:scaling_law} demonstrates that \cats scale similar to their dense transformer equivalents.
-We evaluate against three dense transformer scales $\{31M, 92M, 260M\}$, with their \cat equivalents containing parameters $\{95M, 326M, 1000M\}$.
-All models were trained for 15B tokens, under the identical setup in described in \cref{sec:experiments}.